Working Group on Pediatric Gene Therapy & Medical Ethics Members

 Carolyn Riley Chapman, PhD, MS

 Dr. Chapman joined the Multi-Regional Clinical Trials Center of Brigham and Women's Hospital and Harvard (MRCT Center) in October 2023.
-She is a Member of the Faculty of the Department of Medicine at Harvard Medical School and Lead Investigator in the Division of Global Health Equity (DGHE), Department of Medicine, Brigham and Women's Hospital.
+She is a lead investigator in the Division of Global Health Equity (DGHE), Department of Medicine, Brigham and Women's Hospital and a member of the faculty of the Department of Medicine at Harvard Medical School.
 Her work involves collaboration with diverse stakeholders to identify and address challenges in the research and development of precision medicine, including cell and gene therapies.
+Prior to joining the MRCT Center, Dr. Chapman worked at NYU Grossman School of Medicine in various academic roles.
+In the past, she has worked for the Columbia Bioethics program, L.E.K.
+Consulting, and Aton Pharma, and as a freelance science/medical writer.
+She has a PhD in genetics from Harvard and an MS in bioethics from Columbia.

 Moshe M. Cohn, MD, HEC-C